 Congratulations!
 You’ve graduated from university and now you’ve got a fantastic job opportunity overseas.
 But before you pop the champagne and book the tickets, keep in mind that your student loan payments won’t wait until your return flight.

 That’s right.
 Unfortunately in the past few years, rules around paying back HECS-HELP debt while overseas have changed.
 Now, the Australian government has made it compulsory to meet your HECS-HELP debt obligations, even if you’re working abroad.

-If you’re an expat or planning to be one, it’s vital that you are equipped with as much knowledge about income requirements if you have HECS-HELP debt, your obligations to the tax office before and while you’re away, and the process on how to pay your debts - like using an International Money Transfer.
+So if you’re an Aussie expat (or planning to become one), it’s vital you’re equipped with as much knowledge about HECS-HELP income requirements as possible.
+So here are your obligations to the Australian Taxation Office while you’re away, and how to pay your debts – like through using an International Money Transfer.

 Having a myGov account when your overseas is essential when you are paying off a HECS-HELP loan from outside of Australia.
-It not only connects you directly to the ATO but also puts other government services like Centrelink, Medicare and My Health Record in one convenient place so you can access them while you’re abroad.
+It not only connects you directly to the ATO, but it also puts other government services like Centrelink, Medicare, and My Health Record in one convenient place so you can access them while you’re abroad.

-But don’t worry if you haven’t got an account and you are already abroad, because you can still create a myGov account online as long as you provide all your relevant details, like your Australian Tax File Number.
+But don’t worry if you haven’t got an account and you're already overseas, because you can still create a myGov account online as long as you provide all your relevant details, like your Australian Tax File Number.

 Also keep in mind that if you notify the ATO of your departure online, you must update all your relevant details both on myGov and directly on the ATO website.